dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-bellis-dnsext-multi-qtypes.md

 MUST be returned in the Answer Section of the response, but the answer for the primary QTYPE from the Question Section MUST be included first.

-For any particular QTn in the query, if the server provides addtional answers, or has knowledge that the RR type type does not exist for that QNAME (a "negative answer"), it must include that QTn value in the Multiple QTYPE Option of its response.
+For any particular QTn in the query, if the server provides additional answers, or has knowledge that the RR type type does not exist for that QNAME (a "negative answer"), it must include that QTn value in the Multiple QTYPE Option of its response.